How to install metal roofing over shingles

 Choosing the type of metal that will work best

 There are a few types of metal roofs for your home to choose from for this application.
 There is aluminum, zinc, copper, and steel.
-Aluminum and steel are the most common and least expensive materials.
+Depending on your location, aluminum and steel are the most common and least expensive materials.
 You can get them to look like wood, tiles, shingles, or slate.
 You need to do the research to choose the style that best fits what you want and your house itself.
 There are also different thicknesses of the metal, referred to as gauge.
 Some shapes and types only come in certain thicknesses.

 Prepping the roof for installation